Questionnaire to Determine Visual Impact Assessment (VIA) Level

 Select An Outline Based Upon Project Score

 The total score will indicate the recommended VIA level for the project.
-In addition to considering circumstances relating to any one of the ten questions-areas that would justify elevating the VIA level, also consider any other project factors that would have an effect on level selection.
+In addition to considering circumstances relating to any one of the 12 questions that would justify elevating the VIA level, also consider any other project factors that would influence level selection.

-Noticeable visual changes to the environment are proposed.
-An abbreviated VIA is appropriate in this case.
-The assessment would briefly describe project features, impacts and any avoidance and minimization measures.
-Visual simulations would be optional.
-Go to the Directions for using and accessing the Minor VIA Annotated Outline.
+Very limited visual resource related regulatory requirements.
+Minor visual changes to the environment are proposed.
+Minor public concern from the public may be expected.
+A VIA Memorandum is appropriate in this case.
+The VIA Memorandum should briefly describe project features, impacts and any environmental commitment measures.
+Visual simulations are not necessary.
+Go to the Directions for using and accessing VIA Memorandum Annotated Outline (website link).